Design and development of a high-performance intra-cortical speech BCI

 Team Members:

-Krishna V Shenoy (Primary Advisor, Electrical Engineering)
+Krishna Shenoy (Primary Advisor, Electrical Engineering)

-Scott W Linderman (Co-Advisor, Statistics)
+Scott W. Linderman (Co-Advisor, Statistics)